Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk-hashmap.md

 ### Vastech
-The [vastech edition of carpet mod](https://github.com/Void-Skeleton/Carpet-Vastech-Addition). contains a cluster finder for improving [falling block swap success rates]([falling block swaps](../falling-block/falling-block-swaps.md#optimizing-chances-with-cluster-chunks)).
+The [vastech edition of carpet mod](https://github.com/Void-Skeleton/Carpet-Vastech-Addition). contains a cluster finder for improving [falling block swap success rates](../falling-block/falling-block-swaps.md#optimizing-chances-with-cluster-chunks).

 To use it you need to set a few values first: